In Exercises 53–64, use DeMoivre's Theorem to find the indicated ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 53–64, use DeMoivre's Theorem to find the indicated power of the complex number.
 Write answers in rectangular form.
-[4(cos 15° + i sin 15°)]³
+(1 + i)⁵

 Verified Solution